-- Reconstruct.expand_proof ctxt $[thm_1, ..., thm_n]$ prf expands and reconstructs the proofs of all specified theorems, with the given (full) proof.
-Theorems that are not unique specified via their name may be disambiguated by giving their proposition. - Proof_Checker.thm_of_proof thy prf turns the given (full) proof into a theorem, by replaying it using only primitive rules of the inference kernel. - Proof_Syntax.read_proof thy b_1 b_2 s reads in a proof term.
+- Proofterm.expand_proof thy expand prf reconstructs and expands the proofs of nested theorems according to the given expand function: a result of SOME "" means full expansion, SOME name means to keep the theorem node but replace its internal name, NONE means no change. - Proof_Checker.thm_of_proof thy prf turns the given (full) proof into a theorem, by replaying it using only primitive rules of the inference kernel. - Proof_Syntax.read_proof thy b_1 b_2 s reads in a proof term.
 The Boolean flags indicate the use of sort and type information.
 Usually, typing information is left implicit and is inferred during proof reconstruction.